-[car] Northwest coast, along Maroni and lower Mana rivers east of Maroni river mouth, Iracoubo and Organabo areas between Kourou and Mana.
+[car] Cayenne and Saint-Laurent-du-Maroni districts: Northwest coast, along lower Mana and Maroni rivers east of Maroni river mouth, Iracoubo and Organabo areas between Kourou and Mana.
 1,200 in French Guiana.
 No monolinguals.
 Ethnic population: 2,000 (Crevels 2007).
 Status: 6b (Threatened).
-Alternate Names: Caribe, Cariña, Galibi, Kalihna, Kalin’a, Kalinya Dialects: Tyrewuju (Eastern Carib).
-Classification: Cariban
+Alternate Names: Caribe, Cariña, Galibi, Kalihna, Kalin’a, Kalinya, Kari’ña, Kari’na auran.
+Dialects: Tyrewuju (Eastern Carib).
+Classification: Cariban.
+Comments: Non-indigenous.

-[eme] Maroni river area, on Suriname border; Brazil border area, at the confluence of Camopi and Oiapock rivers.
+[eme] Cayenne district: Brazil border area, at the confluence of Camopi and Oiapock rivers; Saint-Laurent-du-Maroni district: Maroni river area, on Suriname border.
 400 (2001), increasing.
 Ethnic population: 400 (Crevels 2007).
 Status: 6b (Threatened).
-Alternate Names: Emereñon, Emerilon, Melejo, Mereo, Mereyo, Teco, Teko Dialects: None known.
+Alternate Names: Emereñon, Emerilon, Melejo, Mereo, Mereyo, Teco, Teko.
+Dialects: None known.
 Mutually intelligible with Wayampi [oym].
-Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí Comments: Some borrowing from Wayana [way] or Carib [car].
+Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí.
+Comments: Some borrowing from Wayana [way] or Carib [car].
 Intermarriage with Wayana or Wayampi [oym].

 French Sign Language